microsoft/cordova-plugin-code-push/README.md

 ### Package objects

-The `checkForUpdate` and `getCurrentPackage` methods provide acces to "package" objects.
-A package represents a specific CodePush update along with its metadata (e.g. description, mandatory?).
-The CodePush API has the distinction between the following two types of packages:
+The `checkForUpdate` and `getCurrentPackage` methods invoke success callbacks, that when triggered, provide acces to "package" objects.
+The package represents your code update as well as any extra metadata (e.g. description, mandatory?).
+The CodePush API has the distinction between the following types of packages:

+1. `LocalPackage`: Represents a downloaded update that is either already running, or has been installed and is pending an app restart.

+2. `RemotePackage`: Represents an available update on the CodePush server that hasn't been downloaded yet.

 #### LocalPackage

-Contains details about an update package that has been downloaded locally or already applied (currently installed package).
+Contains details about an update that has been downloaded locally or already installed.
+You can get a reference to an instance of this object either by calling the `codePush.getCurrentPackage` method, or as the value provided to the success callback of the `RemotePackage.download` method.

 ##### Properties

-- __deploymentKey__: Deployment key of the package.
-(String)
-- __description__: Package description.
-(String)
-- __label__: Package label.
-(String)
-- __appVersion__: The native version of the application this package update is intended for.
-(String)
+- __appVersion__: The native version of the application this package update is intended for. *(String)*
-- __isMandatory__: Flag indicating if the update is mandatory.
-(Boolean)
-- __packageHash__: The hash value of the package.
-(String)
-- __packageSize__: The size of the package, in bytes.
-(Number)
-- __failedInstall__: Boolean flag indicating if this update package was previously attempted and the update failed.
-(Boolean).
-For an example on how to protect against a bad update, see the [notifyApplicationReady() documentation](#codepushnotifyapplicationready).
-- __localPath__: The current, local path of the package.
-(String)
+- __deploymentKey__: Deployment key of the package. *(String)*
+- __description__: The description of the update.
+This is the same value that you specified in the CLI when you released the update. *(String)*
+- __failedInstall__: Indicates whether this update has been previously installed but was rolled back.
+The `sync` method will automatically ignore updates which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
-- __isFirstRun__: Flag indicating if the current application run is the first one after the package was applied.
-(Boolean)
+- __isFirstRun__: Flag indicating if the current application run is the first one after the package was applied. *(Boolean)*
+- __isMandatory__: Indicates whether the update is considered mandatory.
+This is the value that was specified in the CLI when the update was released. *(Boolean)*
+- __label__: The internal label automatically given to the update by the CodePush server.
+This value uniquely identifies the update within it's deployment. *(String)*
+- __packageHash__: The SHA hash value of the update. *(String)*
+- __packageSize__: The size of the code contained within the update, in bytes. *(Number)*

 ##### Methods